Show All Answers

 Yes.
 Programs are not required to accommodate a participant with a disability if doing so would fundamentally alter the nature of the program, create an undue financial or administrative burden, or pose a direct threat to the health or safety of others that cannot be eliminated through reasonable modification.

-For more information, questions, or concerns about Inclusion Services, please contact Brittany Simon at (916) 405-5373 or email@example.com
+For more information, questions, or concerns about Inclusion Services, please contact Chantal Panis at (916) 405-5330 or firstname.lastname@example.org

 For more information, questions, or concerns regarding a recreation program, please visit our website yourcsd.com or call (916) 405-5600.